prasannareddy2999/google-sheet-extractor/README.md

 The highlighted part in the above link will be the googleSheet ID

 import the library and provide the input to the spreadSheetId and spreadSheetName:
- - spreadSheetName.Spreadheet name can have underscores but should not have space in it
+ - Spreadheet name can have underscores but should not have space in it.

 ```
     >>> import googlesxtractor.__init__